Skip to main content

 Financial barriers won’t stand in your way.

-The Honors Program will help you discover ways—in addition to university scholarships—to help enhance your education.
-Note: These funding opportunities do not cover any tuition or fees.
+The Honors Program helps you identify funding to enhance your educational experience beyond standard university scholarships.
+(Please note: These specific funding opportunities do not cover tuition or standard academic fees.)

 • Conference travel